kubernetes/website/content/en/docs/setup/independent/high-availability.md

 the creation of additional nodes could fail due to a lack of required SANs.
 {{< /caution >}}

-1. Then on each joining control plane node you have to run the following script before running `kubeadm join`:
+1. Then on each joining control plane node you have to run the following script before running `kubeadm join`.
+   This script will move the previously copied certificates from the home directory to `/etc/kuberentes/pki`:

     ```sh
     USER=ubuntu # customizable